Sonata165/sonata165.github.io/projects/amt.md

 ### Quality Showcase

-Our model is capable to handle various instruments, various timbre, various styles and genres.
+Our model is capable to handle various instruments, various timbre, various styles and genres, more accurately than prior models.
 <!-- On difficult materials, our model make less mistakes. -->

 <style>